- Claw disease in dogs – causes, symptoms, diagnosis, treatment and prevention

 What all counts as a claw disease in dogs?

-Claw disease in dogs encompasses all diseases of the claw and its adjacent structures: the claw plate (horn), the claw root (matrix), the claw bed (nail bed), and the surrounding tissue (paronychia).
+Under Claw disease in dogs This term encompasses all diseases of the claw and its adjacent structures: the claw plate (horn), the claw root (matrix), the claw bed (nail bed), and the surrounding tissue (paronychia).
 Common examples include:

-- Traumatic damage : torn, partially or completely detached claws, bruising, foreign bodies under the claw.
+- Traumatic injuries: torn, partially or completely detached claws, bruising, foreign objects under the claw.

 Typical symptoms that indicate claw disease in dogs

-- Pain reaction when the paws are touched, licking, or constant gnawing on individual claws.
+- Pain reaction upon touching of the paws, licking or constant gnawing on individual claws.

-- Redness, swelling, warmth at the edge of the claw, possibly pus or moist, shiny skin.
+- Redness, swelling, heat at the edge of the claw, possibly pus or moist, shiny skin.

-- Odor : strong-sweet to putrid in cases of bacterial or yeast involvement.
+- Odor: strongly sweet to putrid in case of bacterial or yeast involvement.

-- Multiple infestations of several paws without any visible injury – an indication of systemic or autoimmune causes.
+- Multiple infestations Multiple paws without any visible injury – an indication of systemic or autoimmune causes.

-The sooner you your dog's claws checked by a veterinarian if they show signs of claw disease, the lower the risk of chronic pain, recurring inflammation and permanent deformities.
+The earlier you notice signs of Claw disease in dogs The sooner the animal is checked by a veterinarian, the lower the risk of chronic pain, recurring inflammation and permanent deformities.

 Common causes in detail